benvanderberg/firefly-services-cli/README.md

 Options:
 - `-prompt, --prompt`: Text prompt for image generation (required)
+  - Supports variations using [option1,option2,...] syntax
+  - Multiple variations can be combined to generate all possible combinations
 - `-o, --output`: Output file path (required)
 - `-n, --number`: Number of images to generate (1-4, default: 1)
 - `-m, --model`: Firefly model version to use